bartekjaszczak/practicestuff/README.md

 Initial list of skills:

-- powers of 2
+- powers of a digit
-- multiplication table
+- multiplication table (times table)
 - doomsday algorithm

 ## Assumptions